barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 ### 15.9 Offline and Notification Semantics
 - If no operator UI is connected, execution suspends deterministically when a Human Agent node starts; the run enters an `awaiting_human` state persisted in `flex_plan_nodes`.
 - Telemetry frames (`node_start`, `executorType: "human"`) still emit, but live delivery is optional; durable state in the database keeps the run recoverable.
-- Pending tasks remain discoverable through APIs such as `GET /api/v1/flex/hitl/tasks?status=pending` or via services monitoring `flex_plan_nodes`.
+- Pending tasks remain discoverable through APIs such as `GET /api/v1/flex/tasks?status=pending` or via services monitoring `flex_plan_nodes`.
 - The orchestrator does not require active SSE listeners—it idles safely until `/api/v1/flex/run.resume` receives valid output.
-- Optional runtime policies (for example `onTimeout`, `onMetricBelow`) can detect long-idle human tasks and trigger replanning or escalation actions.
+- Optional runtime policies (for example `onTimeout`, `onMetricBelow`) can detect long-idle human tasks and trigger replanning or escalation actions; reassignments via `/api/v1/flex/tasks/:taskId/reassign` update task metadata without duplicating records.
 - Persistent execution plus eventual UI delivery keeps the system resilient to operator downtime and ensures safe resumption once human input arrives.

+### 15.10 Registration & Governance Notes
+- Human capabilities register via `/api/v1/flex/capabilities/register` with `agentType: "human"`; the registry compiles facet-backed contracts identically to AI entries.
+- Capability payloads include `instructionTemplates` for UI copy and `assignmentDefaults` so operator tooling can render consistent guidance without custom configuration.
+- Response SLAs derive from the `FLEX_HUMAN_ASSIGNMENT_TIMEOUT_SECONDS` environment variable (default 15 minutes).
+Missed SLAs fail the active run with a recorded rationale.
+- Each assignment sends a single notification (`maxNotifications: 1`).
+Operators are expected to complete all clarifications in one submission.
+- Declining any clarification item triggers `onDecline: "fail_run"`, causing the orchestrator to terminate the run and surface the decline reason for follow-up triage.